t-d-k/LibreCrypt/docs/advanced_topics.md

 * * *

 <A NAME="level_3_heading_3">
-### Creating Hidden Boxes
+### Creating Hidden Containers
 </A>

-DoxBox offers users the ability to create "hidden Boxes" stored inside other "outer" Boxes.
+LibreCrypt offers users the ability to create "hidden Containers" stored inside other "outer" Containers.

-To create a hidden DoxBox:
+To create a hidden container:

-1. Open the 'outer' DoxBox.
+1. Open the 'outer' container.
 Right click and click 'properties'.
 1. Copy the value shown as 'default hidden offset'
-1. Lock the 'outer' Box.
+1. Lock the 'outer' container.
-1. Start the new Box wizard as normal (select "File | New..." from the main menu).
+1. Start the new container wizard as normal (select "File | New..." from the main menu).
 1. When prompted to select between creating a file or partition based volume, select "File" or "Partition", depending on whether the _outer Box_ you wish to use is file or partition based.
-1. When prompted for the filename/partition to create your hidden Box on, select the _outer_ file/partition in which you wish to put the hidden Box.
+1. When prompted for the filename/partition to create your hidden container on, select the _outer_ file/partition in which you wish to put the hidden container.
 1. The next step in the wizard will prompt you to enter an offset.
 Paste in the 'default hidden offset' copied above.
-		The offset is the number of bytes from the start of the file where the hidden Box begins.
+		The offset is the number of bytes from the start of the file where the hidden container begins.
 If you do not use the default value, make sure that the offset you specify is large enough such that it does not overwrite any of the system areas of that host volume (e.g. the FAT), or files already written to it.
-1. Continue with the New Box wizard as normal.
+1. Continue with the New container wizard as normal.

-To open your hidden Box, proceed as if opening the _outer_ Box, but when prompted to enter your password, click the "Advanced" button and enter the offset.
+To open your hidden container, proceed as if opening the _outer_ container, but when prompted to enter your password, click the "Advanced" button and enter the offset.
 (See the section on advanced password entry options).
-The 'default hidden offset' may be retrieved at any time by opening the outer Box and right-clicking -> properties.
+The 'default hidden offset' may be retrieved at any time by opening the outer container and right-clicking -> properties.

 <p class="tip">
 If you enter a custom value for the offset, make sure you remember it!
-For security reasons, DoxBox doesn't store this information anywhere, and so you will have to enter the same offset into the password entry dialog every time you wish to mount your hidden volume.
+For security reasons, LibreCrypt doesn't store this information anywhere, and so you will have to enter the same offset into the password entry dialog every time you wish to mount your hidden volume.
 </p>

 <p class="security_tip">
 More than one hidden volume can be stored within the same host volume, by using different offsets
 </p>

-_Warning_:Once a hidden Box has been made, subsequently saving data to the _outer_ Box can corrupt the hidden Box, and destroy its data.
+_Warning_:Once a hidden container has been made, subsequently saving data to the _outer_ container can corrupt the hidden container, and destroy its data.
 It can also change the default hidden offset.
 <p class="tip">
-Once created in this way you should only open the outer Box as read-only, and never save any files to the outer Box.
+Once created in this way you should only open the outer container as read-only, and never save any files to the outer container.
 </p>

-Please see the [Plausible Deniability](plausible_deniability.html) section for further information on the practical uses and considerations of hidden Boxes.
+Please see the [Plausible Deniability](plausible_deniability.html) section for further information on the practical uses and considerations of hidden Containers.

 * * *
  <!-- ---------------------------------------------------------------------------- -->